dhocker/athomedmx/README.md

 The fade statement syntax is

 	fade channel v1 v2...vn

+### Do-forever
+The do-forever statement is the script equivalent of the C/C++ "while true" statement.
+The block of script following the do-forever statement is executed until the app is terminated.

+    do-forever
+        # Block of statements
+    do-forever-end

+### Do-forever-end
+The do-forever-end statement is the foot of the do-forever loop.
+When the statement executes, it sets the next statement to the statement following the corresponding do-forever statement.

+    do-forever-end

+### Pause
+Pause suspends the execution of the script for the specified amount of time.

+    pause hh:mm:ss

+### Reset
+Reset sends zero values to all 512 DMX channels.

+    reset

 ### Script File EOF
 When end-of-file is reached, the script terminates.
 As part of script termination, all DMX channels